Whatsupas/ChuckNorris/README.md

-# ChuckNorris
+#Spring Boot Jokes App
-Jokes about Chuck Norris
+This Spring boot web application displays a random Chuck Norris Joke on the index.